-Urologists are medical professionals that specialize in the treatment of medical conditions that affect the male and female urinary tract and the male reproductive organs.
+A urologist is a medical professional that specializes in the treatment of medical conditions that affect the male and female urinary tract and the male reproductive organs.
 They are specialized doctors that work in private medical clinics and perform various exams and diagnostic tests.
 Urologists also perform surgeries on patients when required.
 The organs that urologists treat are the kidneys, urinary bladder, urethra, uterus, and male productive organs.
-There are also Urologists that focus on a specific specialty area, and these include Pediatric Urology, Male Infertility, and Urologic Oncology.
-Urologists are required to obtain a medical degree in order to work in the medical field.
+There are also urologists that focus on a specific specialty area, and these include pediatric urology, male infertility, and urologic oncology.

 Would you make a good urologist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

-Urologists work in the specialized area of Urology, and they perform examinations of the urinary tract and reproductive organs in order to diagnose infections, cancer, diseases, and disorders.
+Urologists work in the specialized area of urology, and they perform examinations of the urinary tract and reproductive organs in order to diagnose infections, cancer, diseases, and disorders.
 Urologists are sometimes required to perform surgeries to remove kidney stones and other obstructions in the urinary tract that may be causing symptoms in patients.
-If a patient is exhibiting signs of incontinence or other issues of the unrinary system, they are sent to a Urologist for further examination.
+If a patient is exhibiting signs of incontinence or other issues of the urinary system, they are sent to a urologist for further examination.
 Urologists treat and diagnose patients with enlarged prostates, interstitial cystitis, overactive bladder, and prostatitis.